Perpetual license or subscription: which one should I choose?

 1) individual licenses, concurrent licenses, and subscriptions are all controlled by our license server in the cloud.

-2) the above also applies to installations using only the Command-Line Interface in automated mode.
+2) the information above also applies to installations using only the Command-Line Interface in automated mode.
 A CLI process requires a licensed installation, just as any desktop user.
 If a CLI process is run from a user's workstation, it uses the same license as the GUI application.